CallanMcNulty/ping-pong/README.md

   Example Input: -2
   Example Output [-1, -2]

+* Substitute "ping" for multiples of 3 in output Example Input: 6
+  Example Output [1, 2, "ping", 4, 5, "ping"]

 ## Support and contact details

 I can be contacted for support at jabberwocky222@gmail.com